-The Africa tribes They have fascinating traditions, dances and music that make them very different from other old and modern peoples and civilizations.
-Always in harmony with nature, African tribes develop amazing skills to convert natural materials of their environment into all types of tools and clothing, as well as constructions and crafts.
+The tribes of africa They have fascinating traditions, dances and music that make them very different from other ancient and modern peoples and civilizations.
+Always in harmony with nature, African tribes develop amazing skills to convert natural materials from their environment into all types of tools and clothing, as well as buildings and crafts.
 A clear example of their crafts are the magical and enigmatic masks of African tribes, which they design and use during dances and representations of their religious beliefs.

-If you want to learn more about the interesting world of African tribes, he continues to read this ecology article in which you will meet 16 African tribes: names, meanings and customs.
+If you want to know more about the interesting world of African tribes, continue reading this Evidence Network article in which you will meet 16 African tribes: names, meanings and customs.

-The African ethnic groups They are one of the world’s greatest cultural wealth.
-Next, we collect in a list the Names of African tribes Best known, as well as those who, due to their population size or location, can be something unknown.
+The african ethnic groups They are one of the greatest cultural riches in the world.
+Next, we collect in a list the names of african tribes better known, as well as those that, due to their population size or location, may be somewhat unknown.

 - Hamer: Ethiopia.